atef23/openshift-rhpam-77-deploy/README.md

 - Openshift CLI
 - Openshift Cluster with namespace created for deployment

-Run the following commands to deploy an RHPAM 7.7 Authoring Environement based on the default Red Hat templates:
+Clone this repository and run the following commands to deploy an RHPAM 7.7 Authoring Environement based on the default Red Hat templates:

     oc new-project rhpam-77